What is PRE-COMPETITIVE research?

 • SDU: University of Southern Denmark

-Similarly, all interested companies can participate in ODIN projects, if they have an interest in drug discovery and can accept the open approach.
-A group of Danish and international companies have already showed interst in the ODIN platform by signing the framework agreement.
+Similarly, any company (regardless of size) can participate in an ODIN project if they have an interest in drug discovery and/or diagnostics and can accept the open approach and standard project agreement.
+A group of Danish and international companies have already shown interest in the ODIN platform by signing the framework agreement.

 What are the RESEARCH TOPICS in ODIN?

-ODIN focuses on areas that holds a strong potential for the Danish ecosystem and global health in general.
+ODIN focuses on areas that hold a strong potential for the Danish ecosystem and global human health in general.
+Projects should have the ultimate aim of leading toward new drug discovery or diagnostics development by addressing unment clinical needs.

-You will find more information about the research topics in our call guidelines.
+The scientific scope may vary from call to call.
+You will find more information about the current research topics in our call guidelines and on the webpage under 'scientific scope'

 How are PROJECT IDEAS generated?